LaTrousse/Cryptographie/README.md

 # Cryptographie
-Every work I will attemp on my path to learning cryptography
+Every work I will attempt on my path to learning cryptography